nomanbplmp/Design-Patterns-with-Kubernetes/README.md

   ple, an adapter might ensure that an application implements a consistent monitoring interface.
 Or it might ensure that log files are always written to stdout or any number of other conventions.

   Application of Adapter pattern:

    - Normalized Monitoring
    - Normalized Logging
-    - Request/Response Converter
+   - Inbout/Outbound message Converter